skundu7/SampleSeleniumPro/README.md

 # SampleSeleniumPro
 **Selenium + Cucumber + Maven + Jenkins Integration**

-This Automation framework uses Selenium webdriver with Java, and test ases for Feature files are written using Gherkin plain tet.
+This Automation framework uses Selenium webdriver with Java, maven ,github as a version control tool, jenkins for CI/CD and test cases for Feature files are written using Gherkin plain text.

+The framework uses xml file to get test data, which is used in the scripts as expected data.

-The framrework uses page objet model with page fatory pattern.
-Whih helps managing the elements aording to eah page and it simplifies the framework and redues the maintenane effort of the Automation framework.
+The framrework uses page object model with page factory pattern.
+Which helps managing the elements according to each page and it simplifies the framework and reduces the maintenance effort of the Automation framework.

+Below is how the project structure looks like.

 <img width="237" alt="projectstructure" src="https://user-images.githubusercontent.com/37755917/48909659-f9180580-eec1-11e8-86a2-e64e7ea83b26.png">